Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Dantzig-Wolfe Decomposition and Column Generation

-Since the MP is too large to formulate and solve explicitly, a column generation procedure is used.
-The restricted master problem (RMP) is defined by replacing $I_s$ in the MP with a subset $\hat{I}_s \subset I_s$ for every $s \in S$.
-Suppose that the RMP is feasible ($\hat{I}_s$'s must have enough columns to satisfy the first constraint in \eqref{eq_mp}) and let $y, \sigma_s$ for $s$ in $S$ be the optimal dual solution to the RMP corresponding to the first and second constraint respectively.
-To find columns to be added to the RMP, the following subproblems, known as the pricing problems, are solved:
+Since the \gls{MP} is usually too large to formulate and solve explicitly, a column generation procedure is used.
+The \gls{RMP} is defined by replacing each $I_\idxcomponent$ in the \gls{MP} with a subset $\hat{I}_\idxcomponent \subset I_\idxcomponent$.
+We assume that the \gls{RMP} is feasible (the sets $\hat{I}_\idxcomponent$ must have suitable columns to satisfy the requirement of constraint \eqref{eq_mp_constraint_one}) and define $y$ and $\sigma_\idxcomponent$ for $\oneofidxcomponents$ to be the optimal dual values to the \gls{RMP} corresponding to the restricted version of constraints \eqref{eq_mp_constraint_one} and \eqref{eq_mp_constraint_two}, respectively.
+To find columns to be added to the \gls{RMP}, the following subproblems, known as the pricing subproblems, are solved:

-If $r_s(y) \ge \sigma_s$ for all $s \in S$, the RMP has found the optimal solution to the MP.
-Otherwise, the solutions to the pricing problems are added to the RMP and the above process is repeated.
-It follows from LP duality that given a dual value $y$
+In the \gls{UC} problem, this pricing subproblem is a scheduling problem of a single generator: given a \revisedii{reduced} cost $c_g^T - y^T A_g$, it finds the cheapest operational plan for the corresponding generator.
+If $r_\idxcomponent(y) \ge \sigma_\idxcomponent$ for all $\idxcomponent$, the \gls{RMP} already includes all relevant columns and has found the optimal solution to the \gls{MP}.
+Otherwise, the solutions to the pricing subproblems for which $r_\idxcomponent(y) < \sigma_\idxcomponent$ are added to the \gls{RMP} and the above process is repeated.